The Deck of Many Presents

 The book’s largest chapter is Chapter 4, “The Adventure in the Wood,” encompassing ninety-one pages.
 If you’re purchasing Humblewood, you’re likely buying it for the adventure.
 The adventure is presented in five parts, each having an overarching theme that fits into the larger story.
-The adventure itself is designed and balanced for four players but can be easily adapted to more or less depending on your group’s size.
+The adventure is designed and balanced for four players but can be easily adapted to more or less, depending on your group’s size.

 Prospective GMs should also note that the adventure has been structured with the milestone leveling rules in mind for ease of play.
 For groups who would prefer standard XP rewards to milestones, there are experience points rewards for the social, puzzle, and other non-combat encounters provided in the green boxes (as noted below) alongside the milestone rewards.
 However, GMs opting for XP rewards will need to award experience points for combat encounters as players progress through the adventure.

 There are several GM-facing design elements employed that will make game prep and game execution easier.
 Humblewood is a shining example of it being done right!
-Throughout, there are four types of text boxes used to convey important information at a glance.
+There are four types of text boxes used to convey important information at a glance.
 Each has a different colored background—gray, pink, green, and yellow.
 The gray box is for “read aloud” text that should be read to the party when they first arrive at that point in the adventure.
 The pink boxes provide additional background information used to help shape the campaign.
 This information can be revealed to the players if and when necessary.
 Green boxes outline the rewards players have earned, including both XP and milestone advances.
 Lastly, yellow boxes provide the details of any treasure associated with a particular location or point within the adventure.

 Additional helpful text formatting includes bold blue text for all monster or non-player character stat blocks in the Humblewood book and Humblewood Reference Cards.
-Any monster or non-player character in bold purple text, denotes its stat block can be found in the 5th Edition Core Rules.
-NPC names appear in a bold green text the first time they are introduced to the players.
+Any monster or non-player character in bold purple text denotes its stat block can be found in the 5th Edition Core Rules.
+NPC names appear in bold green text the first time they are introduced to the players.
 Bold red text references other sections within the Humblewood book.
 Magic items and spells appear in italics.
 Those with an asterisk can be found in “Appendix D: New Magic Items,” “Chapter 1: New Spells,” and in the Humblewood Reference Cards.
 Those without an asterisk are from the 5th Edition Core Rules.

 As previously mentioned, the adventure is broken into five parts.
 To be brief and spoiler-free, I’ll provide just a short summary of each part, meaning you’ll have to play to find out what happens.
 Though I hope there is enough information here to whet your appetite.